caramisca/pr-course-repo/Lab-2/README.md

 ### 5.1.
 Implementation

 The server keeps track of how many requests each client IP makes within one second using a **sliding window** approach.
-If the number of requests goes over the limit (default: 5 req/s), the server sends back a **"429 Too Many Requests"** error page.
+If the number of requests goes over the limit (default: 5 req/s), the server blocks the request.

 ```python
 class RateLimiter: